Günther Lütjens: Leadership in crisis

 Meanwhile, Lütjens took stock of his predicament.
 Firstly, he believed that he was shadowed by a force of ships with superior radar.
 Secondly, the element of surprise had been lost.
 Thirdly, the battleship was running low of fuel; his decision not to refuel in Norway or the Norwegian Sea now became relevant.
 Fourthly, he thought the force was led by the efficient battleship HMS King George V, which he thought was leading him into a trap with an enemy fleet alerted to Hood's fate.
 Fifthly, sea water had slowed him by two knots.
 His ship had lost some electrical power and salt water was threatening to enter fuel lines and shut down two boilers.
 Lindemann argued for a return via the Denmark Strait to Norway.
 In his view the ship was too fine a vessel to be risked in another unequal struggle.
 Lütjens rejected his suggestion.
-It would take him too close to the British Isles and expose him to the greatest concentration of enemy sea, air and coastal forces.
+It would take him too close to the Great Britain and Northern Ireland and expose him to the greatest concentration of enemy sea, air and coastal forces.
 According to survivors, the animosity between Lindemann and Lütjens was now beginning to extend to their respective staffs.

 The reasons for Lütjens' decision to make for France instead of making the shorter journey to Norway remain unknown.
 It can be surmised he thought the ship would be repaired quickly and a French port was closer to his hunting ground which also precluded another tricky break out via the Denmark Strait.
 Furthermore, he had asked for a concentration of U-boats south of Greenland to attack his shadowers.
 The vast ocean also offered an opportunity to lose his pursuers.
 However, the perilous fuel situation forced him to abandon the U-boat option and steam directly for France.
 In light of these developments, Lütjens addressed the crew as follows: